brightzheng100/platform-automation-pipelines/README.md

 So how to use these ops files?

-Let's say you want to customize the `install-product-csb` pipeline so that it retrieves product and stemcell from S3 instead of default [Pivnet](https://network.pivotal.io), you may try using `yaml-patch` with ops-files:
+Let's say you want to customize the `install-product-pas` pipeline so that it retrieves product and stemcell from S3 instead of default [Pivnet](https://network.pivotal.io), you may try using `yaml-patch` with ops-files:

 ```
-$ fly -t local set-pipeline -p install-product-csb \
+$ fly -t local set-pipeline -p install-product-pas \
     -c <(cat install-product.yml | yaml-patch \
             -o ops-files/resource-product-s3.yml \
             -o ops-files/resource-stemcell-s3.yml) \
-    -l vars-pcf-dev/vars-install-product-csb.yml
+    -l vars-dev/vars-install-product-pas.yml
 ```

 ## Major Change Logs